 "For any creative who has had to cater to corporate dimwits in order support their art, here's a terrific guide to bringing your best work into the commercial sphere without selling out or compromising your craft.
 This is a book about how to break free from the data-driven expectations of your client's spreadsheet, and retrieve the true novelty that makes you valuable in the first place.”

 About Jess Henderson

-Jess Henderson is an author, writer, researcher, theorist, and the founder of online mag No Fun and Outsider (RIP).
+Jess Henderson is an author, writer, researcher, theorist, and the founder of No Fun and Outsider (RIP).
 She is a Senior Researcher at the Institute of Network Cultures, and is currently based between Amsterdam and Zürich.

 Her writing here concerns all things related to creative work today – and surviving it.